 - Chat is non-linear, which is poorly suited for troubleshooting that doesn’t culminate in a solution shortly after the problem is presented.

 - Chat discussions are difficult to leave and come back to because you have to time it just right for the discussion to pick up momentum again.

 - Chat is not very outward facing.
 It doesn’t produce link-able content or best-of aggregations.
 When’s the last time you heard of a chat “going viral”?

-I think most projects should and do follow this model:
+I think most digital collaborations should and do follow this model:

 You’ll start off with mostly perennial content, spearheaded by a platform specifically geared towards your line of work & strategy.

 If your initial prototype (by words, code, pictures etc) gets traction you’ll need to facilitate more effective coordination with your closest collaborators/users/peers by adding ephemeral discussions to the mix.